 Gamification can be the next disruptive technology in eLearning.
 It refers to the implementation of theories and mechanics used in video game designs in non-playable content.
 Popular video games are designed using different techniques to hook and keep gamers engaged.
 A typical game comprises of rules, levels, and rewards.
 To advance to the next level, users need to follow the rules, and as they keep on progressing, they’re rewarded for their efforts.

 However, gamifying eLearning is a complicated task that requires the integration of the right mechanics and narratives into the eLearning platform.
-To design an effective gamified eLearning platform, trainers need to view the learners as gamers and provide them with content that is interactive with certain time constraints.
+To write an effective eLearning course, trainers need to view the learners as gamers and provide them with content that is interactive with certain time constraints.

 One of the most important factors is the nature of the content and how appealing it is to the learners.
 It should be a combination of visually rich videos and presentations with interactive tools.
 These may include quizzes, multi-player gaming options for various learners, problem-solving exercises, etc.

 Most gamified eLearning platforms include rewards in the form of badges, vouchers, or leaderboards.
 Multi-player gaming options and communication facilities spur competition and help create a community that isn’t possible with personalized learning platforms.